- 1 How to play as the goalie in NHL 23

 - 4.2.
 2. Make post hugging the first skill that you master

 - 4.3.
 3. Develop into a more fluid post-to-post hugger

 - 4.4.
 4. Always have the right analogue at the ready

 - 4.5.
 5. Decide on your starting set-up

 - 4.6.
 6. Your main job is to be in the right place at all times

-- 6. All the best butterfly goalies in NHL 22
+- 6. Are there butterfly goalies in NHL 23?

-- 7. All the best right glove goalies in NHL 22
+- 7. The best right-handed goalies in NHL 23

-You can play as the goaltender in just about any game mode in NHL 22.
-In the position-oriented game mode Be A Pro Career, you’ll always play as the goalie if you select them as your player’s position.
+You can play as the goaltender in just about any game mode in NHL 23.
+In the position-oriented game mode Be A Pro Career, you’ll always play as the goalie if you select it as your player’s position.
 You can also fix yourself to the goalie in regular games as well.

 To switch to the goalie during a game, press L1+X or LB+A. This will activate the toggle manual goalie controls, giving you control of the goaltender and unlocking their full set of controls.